 My work focuses on themes of time, fragmentation, and individual perception.
 It attempts to challenge conventions of these themes by putting control in the hands of multiple users, and requiring users to understand how their perception is affected not only by their own contribution to the piece, but the collective presence of the piece in combination with the time, space, and other individuals who are present.

-Newest Sounds Of Nature, collaboration with Dan Scofield, 2012
+Collaboration with Dan Scofield, 2012

 Designed specifically for the Data Garden's Switched on Garden 002

 , Newest Sounds of Nature is an immersive spatial audio experience.
 The piece is a site-specific work designed for a grove in Bertram's Botanical Garden in Philadelphia, PA.

 As users enter the grove, they become part of a dynamic surround sound mix, generated based on real-time of the location of all users in the grove.
 A curated audio engine allows the users to sonically explore the space, and allow themselves to "discover" the sounds that are spatially hidden within the grove's borders.Video: